-Ghazi Ben Ahmed is the President of the Mediterranean Development Initiative.
+Ghazi Ben Ahmed is the Founder and President of the Mediterranean Development Initiative.

 The September first round of presidential elections in Tunisia have revealed two major developments in Tunisian politics.
 The results show both that voters will no longer tolerate the mismanagement and indecisiveness of previous policy makers, and that there is a belief that disruption, through unconventional candidates, can bring new life to the country and its economy.
 Two unexpected candidates will compete in the second round, both advocating disruption to the current political system.
 Kais Saied, a conservative lawyer, is seeking to replace the current legislative system with one based on local representation, while Nabil Karoui is advocating liberal democracy as the best incubator of economic development.
 However, in order for Tunisia to adopt a liberal economic reform model, one must first address the socio-economic issues that contributed to hardships within the country in the first place.